MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 ## Overview

 If you enable this feature, OneDrive.exe will attempt to sign in to the work or school account on the device that's joined to Azure AD.
-It will check the available disk space before syncing, and if it is large, OneDrive will prompt the user to choose folders to sync.
-You can [configure the size threshold by using Group Policy](use-group-policy.md#MaxOneDriveSize).
+Before if begins syncing, it will check the available disk space.
+If syncing the user's entire OneDrive would cause the available space to drop below 1 GB or if the size exceeds the threshold you set, OneDrive will prompt the user to choose folders to sync.
+[Learn how to set the size threshold by using Group Policy](use-group-policy.md#MaxOneDriveSize).

 If you enable this setting and the user is syncing files with the previous OneDrive for Business sync client (Groove.exe), the new sync client (OneDrive.exe) will attempt to take over syncing and import the user's sync settings.